D. A. McDaniel

-David Albert McDaniel (January 8, 1876 – December 18, 1958) was an American football player and coach.
+David Albert McDaniel (January 8, 1876 – December 18, 1958) was an American college football player and coach.
 He served as the head football coach at the University of Arkansas in 1903, compiling a record of 3–4.

-Born in 1876 to Lewis Tillman and Cornelia (née Stuart) McDaniel, he was an alumnus of the University of Texas.
+Born in 1876 to Lewis Tillman and Cornelia (née Stuart) McDaniel, he was an alumnus of the University of Texas where he was the starting center of the Texas' team that went undefeated and won the title of Champions of the Southwest in 1900.
 He was later a lawyer and teacher, based in Waco.
 He died there in 1958.